Marshall Foundation Dissertation Fellowship

 To that end, The University of Arizona Graduate College with assistance of the Louise Foucar Marshall Foundation offers the Marshall Foundation Dissertation Fellowship to help Arizona graduate students complete their doctoral dissertation.

-A Fellowship is provided annually for up to six students by the Marshall Foundation and a Graduate Registration Scholarship that offers in-state tuition is provided by the Graduate College.
+A Fellowship is provided annually for up to six students by the Marshall Foundation and a Graduate Tuition Scholarship that covers in-state base graduate tuition is provided by the Graduate College.

 A call for applications is issued annually as funds become available from the Marshall Foundation.